-Another aspect of stability involves the host star.
+As we'll discuss more in the next lecture another aspect of stability involves the host star.
 Our Sun puts out a nicely consistent illumination over short times.
-In contrast, lower-mass stars have significant flares.
+In contrast, lowermass stars have significant flares.
 Therefore, life around such a star would have to be able to deal with large fluctuations in the radiation it received.
 Since complicated organisms are less able to deal with such changes, it might hurt the chances for evolution of intelligent life.